 You certainly won’t go hungry.

-This year’s market has stands selling langos, roast nuts, chocolate-coated fruits, Lebkuchen, soups, Alpine cheeses, Baumkuchen (cakes baked on a spit), French nougat, Tyrolean specialties like Gröstl (fried potatoes and mincemeat), open cured ham sandwiches, raclette (releasing the mouthwatering scent of melted cheese), sausages, oven potatoes, bubble waffles, churros and more.
+The last market had stands selling local favourites like Langos, roast nuts, chocolate-coated fruits, Lebkuchen, soups, Alpine cheeses, Baumkuchen (cakes baked on a spit), Tyrolean specialties like Gröstl (fried potatoes and mincemeat), open sandwiches, sausages, oven potatoes, Kaiserschmarren and more.

-Even as a vegetarian, I loved the look of the traditional stand selling great strings of sausages in all their forms, which always adds a medieval feel to that particular corner of the market.
+Even as a vegetarian, I love the look of the traditional stand selling great strings of sausages in all their forms, which always adds a medieval feel to that particular corner of the market.

 Before or after your visit, head toward the very centre of the city from here to see the Christmas lights in the pedestrianised zone along the Graben and Kohlmarkt.

 That walk also takes you to other markets, like the one on Stephansplatz.
+And allows you to combine a market visit with an atmospheric evening concert at, for example, the Peterskirche church or Stephansdom cathedral.

-(Bar tables for your convenience)
+(Bar tables for your convenience in a previous year)

 - 11am to 9pm (Mon-Thurs)